wlandau/wlandau.github.io/_posts/2017-08-06-memoization.md

 ## Dependency neglect

 <p>
 What if you define multiple functions and nest them?
-Does a memoized function update the results when dependencies change?
+Does a memoized function update the results when non-local dependencies change?
 </p>

 <pre><code>g <- function(x) {